It’s hard to place a value on Bible memorization. The verses I learned

 As much as I appreciate the importance of Bible

-memorization, I realized awhile ago I was not making effective use
+memorization, I realized a while ago I was not making effective use

 of class time to help my students memorize verses.
 And sending verses